Fonysony/dev-home/typora/restfulRoutes.md

 A new `body` object containing the parsed data is populated on the `request` object after the middleware (i.e. `req.body`), or an empty object (`{}`) if there was no body to parse, the `Content-Type` was not matched, or an error occurred.
 This object will contain key-value pairs, where the value can be a string or array (when `extended` is `false`), or any type (when `extended` is `true`).

 `extended` is a property, This option allows to choose between parsing the URL-encoded data with the `querystring` library (when `false`) or the `qs` library (when `true`).
-The “extended” syntax allows for rich objects and arrays to be encoded into the URL-encoded format, allowing for a JSON-like experience with URL-encoded.
+The `extended` syntax allows for rich objects and arrays to be encoded into the URL-encoded format, allowing for a JSON-like experience with URL-encoded.
 For more information, please [see the qs library](https://www.npmjs.org/package/qs#readme).
 By default it is set to true, but this is deprecated so provide true or false.

 ```js
 app.use(express.urlencoded({ extended: true }));
 ```

-This parses form-coded information from the request body. `.use()` method is a way to run on every single request, it doesn't matter what type of request it is or it's path name.
+This parses form-coded information from the request body.
+The `.use()` method is a way to run on every single request, it doesn't matter what type of request it is or it's path name.
 It's a middleware and it's telling Express to parse the request body as urlencoded data.

 URL encoded data **describes form data that is sent in a single block in the HTTP message body**.
 Unlike the query part of the URL in a GET request, the length of the data is unrestricted.
 This is unually used with form data.